-Cells were lysed in TRI Reagent®, and total RNA was isolated with Direct-zol RNA MiniPrep (Zymo Research) according to the manufacturer.
-RNA concentration was measured by Nano-Drop 2000 (ThermoFisher Scientific), and cDNA synthesis of total RNA was performed with SuperScriptTM IV reverse transcriptase (ThermoFisher Scientific).
-2.5 μM of random hexamer primer (ThermoFisher Scientific) and ~250 ng of template were used for the reaction.
-Total RNA was denatured at 65 °C for 5 min, and cDNA was synthesized at 50 °C for 10 min.
-Quantitative PCR was run on a LightCycler 96 (Roche Applied Science) with the SYBR Green Reaction Mix FastStart Essential DNA Green Master (Roche Applied Science) and 0.25 μM forward and reverse primer.
-(Thermal cycle conditions used are as follows: 95 °C for 10 min and 40 cycles of 95 °C for 10 s, 60 °C 10 s, and 72 °C for 10 s.)
-All primers sequences are provided in Table 1.
+Cells were lysed in 300 ul Tri Reagent, and total RNA was isolated with Direct-zol RNA MiniPrep (Zymo Research) according to the manufacturer.
+RNA concentration was measured by NanoDrop 2000 (Thermo Fisher Scientific), and cDNA synthesis of total RNA was performed with SuperScriptTM IV Reverse Transcriptase (Thermo Fisher Scientific).
+2.5 μM of random hexamer primer (Thermo Fisher Scientific) and approximately 250 ng of template was used for the reaction.
+Total RNA was denaturated at 65°C for 5 min, and cDNA was synthesized at 50 °C for 10 minutes.
+Quantitative PCR was run on a LightCycler 96 (Roche Life Science) with the SYBR green reaction mix FastStart Essential DNA Green Master (Roche Life Science) and 0.25 μM forward and reverse primer.
+(Thermal cvcle conditions; 95°C 10 minutes and 40 cycles of 95°C 10 seconds, 60°C 10 seconds and 72°C for 10 seconds).
+All primers sequences are provided in

+Table 1.
 Experiments were done in triplicates, and the $\Delta\Delta Cq$ method was used for fold change calculations.
 GAPDH was used as reference gene.